 component with camera, display screen and network functions, of which the location and motion information are detectable

-Note: Smart devices such as mobile phones or tablet computers of GPS, accelerometer, magnetometer and gyroscope.
+Note: Mobile devices include wearable devices, phones, AR glasses or tablets with GPS, accelerometers, magnetometers and gyroscopes.

 augmented reality

-environment that augments the real world perceived by users using additional information generated by modern high-tech means with computer as the core,

-wherein, the generated information is superimposed on the real scene by fusion of physiological feelings such as vision, auditory sense, gustatory sense, olfactory sense and tactile sense

-actual environment

-real world containing multiple physical objects, where human beings live in and can perceive without the aid of equipment

-virtual object

-computer-generated object with geometric shape, specific format or specific behavior

-Note: Its prototype may be either a real object or a completely fictional object.

-2 dimensional marker

-pre-set 2 dimensional image with special code or pattern, which may be detected, tracked or recognized to estimate its position and orientation relative to the mobile device in a scene, image or video

-3 dimensional marker

-pre-set 3 dimensional image with special shape or texture, which may be detected, tracked or recognized to estimate its position and orientation relative to the mobile device in a scene, image or video

-anchor point

-benchmark used in the process of putting virtual object in the environment
+ability to mix in real-time spatially-registered digital content with the real world virtual object

-cloud end

-system with computing and storage functions for remote access of mobile devices with access permission

-localization
+computer-generated entity that is designated for augmentation in association with a physical object data representation

+Note: In the context of MAR, it usually has perceptual (e.g. visual, aural) characteristics and, optionally, dynamic reactive behavior

+target image

+target object represented by a 2D image

+target object

+physical or virtual object that is designated, designed or chosen to allow detection, recognition and tracking, and finally augmentation AR anchor

+coordinate system related to an element of the real world on which virtual content stays spatially-registered

+Note: AR anchors help users to maintain the perception that static virtual content appears to stay at the same position and orientation in the real world localization

-action for getting the spatial position of the specified object
+action for getting the spatial position and orientation of the specified object or device

 relocalization

-process of obtaining correct pose information and resetting the current pose of the mobile device by triggering the relocalization mechanism thereof according to the previously tracked historical position and orientation when the mobile device loses its location due to unexpected position mutation
+process of obtaining correct pose information and resetting the current pose of the mobile device by triggering the tracking recovery mechanism thereof according to the previously tracked historical position and orientation when the mobile device loses its location due to unexpected position mutation

-six degree of freedom tracking
+6DoF tracking

-action for calculating the six degree of freedom pose of mobile device relative to actual scene in real time
+action for calculating the position and orientation of mobile device relative to actual scene in real time

 simultaneous localization and mapping